 The price saving was near on 1,000 Baht!

 Of course, this won't be the case on every product, but you will definitely save on brand name goods.

 Not only do you save on the product itself, but you also cut down on travel costs, and the time spent going to buy what you want.

 Here's my latest parcel of baby's swimming nappies.
 Delivered in one day, and I saved $100 on the Mothercare price and didn't have to go to the mall!

 Is the Website Easy to Use or a Pain in the Backside?

-I won't beat around the bush; most Thai websites are very poor; too many images, lots of late nineties-style animated icons and the most un-user friendly (non-mobile optimized) experience you can have.
+I won't beat around the bush here.
+Most Thai websites are pretty poor: too many images, lots of late nineties-style animated icons and the most un-user friendly (non-mobile optimized) experience you can have.
 Many use flash too, which, if you use an iPad, or Safari on a Mac, always gives you problems.

 The registration process is quick and offers sign up options through your Facebook account or Google Plus Page.
 The site is fully available in English too.
 I have come across a few product descriptions unavailable in my preferred language, but I have to say those instances were minimal.